-In the case of land improved with an apartment building owned and operated as a cooperative or a building that is a life care facility that qualifies as a cooperative, the maximum reduction from the equalized assessed value of the property is limited to the sum of the reductions calculated for each unit occupied as a residence by a person or persons (i) 65 years of age or older, or a disabled person, (ii) with a household income that does not exceed the maximum income limitation, 1 2 (iii) who is liable, by contract with the owner or owners of 3 record, for paying real property taxes on the property, and (iv) who is an owner of record of a legal or equitable interest 4 5 in the cooperative apartment building, other than a leasehold 6 interest.
-In the instance of a cooperative where a homestead 7 exemption has been granted under this Section, the cooperative 8 association or its management firm shall credit the savings 9 resulting from that exemption only to the apportioned tax 10 liability of the owner who qualified for the exemption.
-Any 11 person who willfully refuses to credit that savings to an owner 12 who qualifies for the exemption is guilty of a Class B 13 misdemeanor.
+(iii) who is liable, by contract with the owner or owners of 1 2 record, for paying real property taxes on the property, and (iv) who is an owner of record of a legal or equitable interest 3 in the cooperative apartment building, other than a leasehold 4 5 interest.
+In the instance of a cooperative where a homestead 6 exemption has been granted under this Section, the cooperative 7 association or its management firm shall credit the savings 8 resulting from that exemption only to the apportioned tax 9 liability of the owner who qualified for the exemption.
+Any 10 person who willfully refuses to credit that savings to an owner 11 who qualifies for the exemption is guilty of a Class B 12 misdemeanor.